ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.rssfeed/README.md

 Z3: Output of date and time is.
 It is enclosed with a p / small tag for formatting.
 The vis-own date format function is used for formatting.
 Description can be found in the adapter vis.
 Z4: The output of the article title.
 A Header 3 - tag is used for formatting.
 Z5: Output of the content of the article.
 It is  enclosed with a p-tag.
 Here, at least in the two examples, HTML code is included, which usually comes with an image and descriptive text
 Z6: Output a div tag that clears special formatting in the feed-html (in both examples for tagesschau and bild it is needed.
-Other feed maybe didnt need it.
+Other feed maybe didn't need it.
 Z7: Without output.
 This line closed the javascript loop .
 Everything that was defined between Z2 and Z7 is repeated for every single article.

 ## Todo

-* cleanup unused entrys in datapoint info.lastRequest by saving in admin dialog.
+* cleanup unused entries in datapoint info.lastRequest by saving in admin dialog.
 * button for cleanup not used datapoints in admin dialog
 * ~~Multi widget RSS Feeds~~
 * ~~Multi widget marquee~~